Shoebill, Gorilla and Chimps in 1 Week!

 Name three things you want to see in Uganda!
 Easy, right?

-The price per day is still quite high, but time is money and in the end you will see your bucket list species at a fraction of the price of big birding companies.
+The price per day is still quite high, but time is money and in the end, you will see your bucket list species at a fraction of the price of big birding companies.

 Birding highlights include a special effort to get representatives of African bird families such as Modulatricidae (Gray-chested Babbler), Flufftail and Green-breasted Pitta.